Ashok0/SystemShock-UEVR/README.md

 ### VR Plugin
 * In-game settings automatically configured for VR.
 * Improved object interaction.
 Hold **LT** to enable "interact" mode.
-This mode fixes a UI issue in VR where motion controls can cause the cursor to become misaligned.
-This mode temporarily holsters your weapon and displays a properly aligned cursor so you can easily interact with objects like weapons, ammo, switches, levers, etc.  It also temporarily disables Roomscale which allows you to lean closely towards objects and walls without any pushback.
+You do not need to enter "interact" mode to interact with objects, but this mode will display a cursor so you can more easily interact with things like weapons, ammo, switches, levers, etc.  Weapons are disabled in this mode as enabling motion controls prevent the cursor from working properly in VR.
+This mode also temporarily disables Roomscale which allows you to lean closely towards objects and walls without any pushback.
 Releasing **LT**, crouching, or picking up auto equip items will exit "interact" mode and re-center you in your playspace.
 "Interact" mode is also automatically activated and exited when you use or stop using a keypad, circuit puzzle, or vending machine.
 * Motion controller gesture support.
 You can melee attack with the lead pipe, wrench, or laser rapier by swinging your right hand forward in real life.
 Holding **RT** while performing a gesture will perform a heavy melee attack.
 You can alternatively melee with only **RT**.
 * Improved VR controls when using the Inventory menu.
 Press **LT** to select inventory items and inventory sub-menu options (shown with **Y**).
 Press **RT** to display additional information on selected inventory items.
 * Roomscale support with Automatic Height Adjustment.